Contents

 Annual department reports are among the most important way chairs can communicate directly with the Dean’s Office while simultaneously creating a history of the department for future chairs and faculty members to read.
 These reports, and the annual review meeting scheduled at the conclusion of the Spring semester when they are discussed with the dean and your divisional associate dean, provide the chair with an opportunity to present a complete picture of the department, including strengths, challenges, needs, and goals.

-The dean, the dean’s secretary, and associate dean require a copy of this report (in electronic form or hard copy) at least two weeks prior to your year-end meeting.
+The dean, the dean’s secretary, and the associate dean require a copy of this report (in electronic form or hard copy) at least two weeks prior to your year-end meeting.

 Every year, the chair will be asked to schedule a meeting with the dean and corresponding associate dean to go over the annual report to discuss their department’s past year and its performance over the previous three- to five-year period.
 This meeting is an opportunity for the dean to discuss with the chair their faculty members’ faculty activity reports (which will have been completed prior to this annual review meeting), faculty career progress, personnel issues, department budgets and gift accounts, department needs, and department goals (e.g., progress on implementing the unit’s current Five-Year Plan or its last Eight-Year Review’s Action Plan).

-All department annual review meetings must be completed by no later than June 30 each year.
+All department annual review meetings must be completed by no later than May 30 each year.

 Five-Year Plan

 All chairs should be continually working on developing or implementing a five-year plan.
-Five-year plans should include an assessment of the current position of a department and provide specific goals for the future, taking into account how the unit can contribute to the College’s and the University’s goals and initiatives.
+Five-year plans should include an assessment of the current position of a department and provide specific goals for the future, considering how the unit can contribute to the College’s and the University’s goals and initiatives.
 It is important that these plans address realistic methods of obtaining goals, a timetable for implementation, and specific metrics for measuring success.
 Appointing a committee to develop the plan, or at least a faculty member to lead the discussions and write a draft of the plan, is an ideal way to develop new forms of future leadership within the department.

 Eight-Year Program Review

 Units on campus undergo program reviews every eight years.
-For units in which accrediting bodies already conduct program reviews, a modified eight-year program review process exists; for units in which there is no accrediting body, a full eight-year program review is undertaken.
+For units in which accrediting bodies already conduct program reviews, a modified eight-year program review process exists.
+For units in which there is no accrediting body, a full eight-year program review is undertaken.
 The program review process is administered by a program review coordinator in the Office of Academic Affairs.
-In early to mid Spring semester, the program review coordinator will notify chairs that their department is due for an Eight-Year Program Review in the Fall.
+In early to mid-Spring semester, the program review coordinator will notify chairs that their department is due for an Eight-Year Program Review in the Fall.
 As soon as a chair receives this notification in the Spring, he or she should nominate an external consultant.

 Three years later the chair must submit a “mid-cycle report” in May to document progress made on implementing the previous Action Plan.